SovereignCloudStack/central-api/README.md

 backed by a Crossplane "Composition" defining either Keycloak objects OR Zitadel objects (given that Zitadel gets a Crossplane provider similar Kubernetes controller before).

+[^2]: In order to cover providers that use Gardnener, a generic Crossplane "Composite Resource Definition" like in [^1] may be created.
+Alternatively, Gardnener CRD's could maybe just be mirrored in their Central API instance, still creating an interoperability benefit through "semantic" compatibility.

 ### Kubernetes API